 The settings for removable media is able to be opened up is right click the applet Reset button.you can select , , or .
 If you want to reset the setting for this press the

 To configure the volume applet right click on the volume applet and select Device to control box.
 To toggle muting on middle clicking check the Mute on middle click checkbox.
 To toggle having to click to bring up the volume applet check the Show on mouse click checkbox.
 To allow your volume in software to be over 100 percent check the Allow volume beyond 100% checkbox.
 To always show notification on volume changes check the Always notify about volume changes checkbox.
 To change how sensitive your volume meter is change the Volume adjust step.
-To change what you use as your mixer type the command in the External Mixer field..
+To change what you use as your mixer type the command in the External Mixer field.
+To switch to changing sound settings for only ALSA press the ALSA button.
+To switch back to changing pulse audio settings press the PulseAudio button..
 To change which audio output to have the applet control change the dropdown at the bottom of the

 To change the settings on your clock right click on the clock and then configure world clock.
 The format drop down menu allows you to change how the clock shows.
 To select a short format allows you to have a preselected short format which shows a 12 hour format and am just telling you what time it is.
 Selecting long from the menu will show you the time with seconds and the time zone.
 To have a customizable clock message select custom and then checkboxes to show seconds, pad the hours with zeros or to use a 12 hour format.
 The Time zone checkbox will show your your time zone.
 The Position drop down says where to put the time zone on the clock.
 The Format field changes how the time zone is displayed on your clock.
 To change how the date appears change the Format field.